menna236/Email_APIs_Automation/readme.md

 # Prerequisites
 Before running the project, ensure that you have the following installed:
 - IntelliJ IDEA
-- Java 21 or higher installed
+- Java 21 or higher
 - Maven (for dependency management and building the project)

 # Setup Instructions